 Frequently asked questions about the external examination process:

-Please note: In line with social distancing measures in place in Victoria, external examiners should be completing their trust account examinations remotely or via ‘virtual’ examinations.
+Please note: In line with social distancing measures in place in Victoria, external examiners should consider whether to complete their trust account examinations remotely or via ‘virtual’ examinations.

 The 30 April deadline is approaching for the submission of Parts A and B of the examination process but the law practice will not meet the deadline.
 What should we do?

-The Victorian Legal Services Board and Commissioner has advised external examiners to conduct remote audits.
+The Victorian Legal Services Board and Commissioner has advised external examiners that they may need to conduct remote audits.
 What advice can you give on auditing law practices with paper-based files and trust records?

 Depending on what resources are available to the law practice they can scan and send documents to you, photograph documents by phone and send them to you or have documents couriered to you.
-We understand that this may mean examinations are not as thorough as usual and we accept this.
+In these cases we understand that this may mean examinations are not as thorough as usual and we accept this.
 Use your own judgement and common sense about how much material to ask a law practice to supply.